yunruse/trmnl-tricks/README.md

         zlib.compress(string.encode())).decode()
 ```

-In JSON you can then extract the data and use it.
-However, you won't be able to use Liquid; you'll have to render the data in JavaScript:
+However, you won't be able to decompress in Liquid; you'll have to render the data in JavaScript:

 ```html
 <script src="https://cdnjs.cloudflare.com/ajax/libs/pako/2.1.0/pako.min.js"></script>